DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 ###Online question and answer sessions

 There are online, text-based sessions where you can ask a panel of specialists the questions that matter to you.
-These sessions, run by DFE, cover a range of different topics so you can post specific questions and receive advice tailored to your particular circumstances.
+These sessions, run by DfE, cover a range of different topics so you can post specific questions and receive advice tailored to your particular circumstances.

 ###School and university events